Home Web Development PrimeFaces Cookbook

 Note

-The <h:head> tag is used by JSF components to add their resources to pages; thus, it's a must-have tag throughout your JSF-based applications.
-One of the commonly made mistakes among developers is forgetting to put in the head tag.
+The <h:head> tag is used by the JSF components for adding their resources into pages, thus it's a must-have tag throughout your JSF-based applications.
+One of the commonly made mistakes among developers is to forget putting in the head tag.

 How it works...